Kösem Sultan

 KOSEM SULTAN

-Kosem Sultan, or Mahpeyker Sultan, reigned with supreme control and was undoubtedly one of the most famous women in history of the Ottoman empire.
+Kosem Sultan, also known as Mahpeyker Sultan, ruled with supreme authority and is, undoubtedly, one of the most famous women in the history of the Ottoman Empire.

-She also arrived to the Topkapi Palace as a slave, but soon she became Haseki Sultan as the favourite consort and afterwards the legal wife of Sultan Ahmed I.
+Like many influental women of the imperial harem, she arrived at Topkapi Palace as a slave.
+She soon rose to prominence, becoming Haseki Sultan as the favourite consort and later the legal wife of Sultan Ahmed I.

-After his death, she became Valide Sultan, as the mother of Sultan Murad IV and Sultan Ibrahim.
+After his death, she became Valide Sultan, the mother of Sultan Murad IV and Sultan Ibrahim.

-Ahmed’s mother, Handan Sultan, became Valide Sultan, but she died a year later.
-As Kosem was Haseki Sultan at the time, she took the top position within the imperial harem.
+Ahmed’s mother, Handan Sultan, became Valide Sultan but died a year later.
+As Kosem was Haseki Sultan at the time, she assumed the highest position in the imperial harem.

 Sultan Ahmed I died in 1617, at the age of 27.
-At the time of his death, the Ottoman Empire abolished fratricide and implemented a new “Rule of Elderness”.
+Around this time, the Ottoman Empire abolished fratricide and introduced the “Rule of Elderness”.
+Kosem Sultan may have influenced this decision, as it protected her young sons from execution.

-Mustafa came to the throne once again, but the Ottomans removed him after just over a year and locked him in Kafes, until his death.
+Mustafa I briefly returned to the throne but was removed again after just over a year and confined to the Kafes, where he remained until his death.

 KOSEM – VALIDE SULTAN

-After all these events, Kosem’s oldest son became Sultan Murad IV, at the age of 11.
-She became Valide Sultan and, as Murad was too young to rule, she became the official regent and ruled the Ottoman Empire until 1632.
+Following these events, Kosem’s eldest son became Sultan Murad IV at the age of 11.
+Kosem Sultan became Valide Sultan and, due to Murad’s young age, served as official regent, ruling the Ottoman Empire until 1632.

-After Murad’s death, her mentally unstable son Ibrahim became the new sultan, whom the Ottomans deposed and killed, with Kösem’s consent.
+After Murad’s death, her mentally unstable son Sultan Ibrahim became ruler.
+With Kosem’s consent, he was later deposed and executed.

 KOSEM – BÜYÜK VALIDE SULTAN

-After Ibrahim, Kosem’s seven years old grandson became Sultan Mehmed IV.
-She declared herself regent for the third time and ruled supremely for 3 years.
+Ibrahim was succeeded by Kosem’s seven year old grandson, Sultan Mehmed IV.
+Kosem declared herself regent for the third time and ruled the empire for three years.

-According to the rule, Mehmed’s mother, Turhan Hatice Sultan should’ve become Valide Sultan.
-But, she was overlooked because she was young and inexperienced.
+According to tradition, Mehmed’s mother, Turhan Hatice Sultan, should have become Valide Sultan.
+However, she was considered too young and inexperienced and was initially side lined.

-In the power struggle, Turhan Hatice Sultan most likely ordered Kosem’s assassination, three years into the Mehmed’s reign.
+During the resulting power struggle, Turhan Hatice Sultan most likely ordered Kosem Sultan’s assassination three years into Mehmed IV’s reign.

 ÇINILI MOSQUE

-There are several historic sites, related to Kosem Sultan, that you can visit in Istanbul.
-One of them is the Çinili Mosque in Üsküdar.
-I can easily say that, although small, this mosque is possibly one of the most beautiful of all mosques that I saw in Istanbul.
+There are several historic sites in Istanbul connected to Kosem Sultan.
+One of the most notable is the Çinili Mosque in Üsküdar.
+Although small, it is possibly one of the most beautiful mosques in Istanbul.

 Çinili Camii - Kosem Sultan